34 Gmail Task Management Statistics for Smarter Automation

 4. Workers believe automation could save hours weekly

-More than half of employees, specifically 54%, recognize that automation saves time each week, potentially 5+ hours.
-This perception aligns with actual productivity data and signals strong demand for tools that reduce manual work.
+More than half of employees, specifically 54%, say automation saves them time each week, potentially 5+ hours.
+That belief lines up with the actual productivity data, and it points to real demand for tools that cut down on manual work.

 Beyond the Inbox: The Challenge of Managing Tasks Across Multiple Platforms